 Program Objectives - The scientist/practitioner approach in which theory, practice and field research and evaluation are integrated forms the basis of the entire program.
 Students are strongly encouraged to volunteer in schools or youth service agencies prior to their formal practicum and internships to obtain valuable experience and to validate their chosen career path.
 They will also create, implement and evaluate developmental counseling experiences and complete a capstone project.
-The capstone project integrates theoretical and applied knowledge and encourages each student to articulate a personal vision of the role which counseling can play in elementary, middle, and high schools.
 All counseling courses contain numerous opportunities for discussion of case applications.
 Practicum and Internship seminars involve theoretical analyses of particular issues that students are addressing in their field placements.